-More than 1.500 kilometer from Fez to Marrakech through the Sahara desert and over big mountains.
+More than 1.500 kilometers by car from Fez to Marrakech through the Sahara desert and over big mountains.
 We slept outside at the campfire, got in a heavy sandstorm and arrived in Marrakech with the last drop of fuel.

 Together with two German guys who I have met in Chefchaouen I start today my next big adventure.
 We rent a car in Fez and want to drive in 5 days through the desert to Marrakech.
 The first stop is a big supermarket where we buy everything which we will need in the next days.
 With more than 40l water our trip can start.